cryptomator/cryptomator.github.io/content/protecting-data-against-ai.en.md

 ### How Cryptomator works technically

 Cryptomator uses advanced encryption techniques to protect your data.
 Each file is individually encrypted and organized in a structured way that ensures only authorized users have access.
-The app integrates seamlessly with popular cloud services such as Google Drive, Dropbox and OneDrive, making it particularly easy to use.
+The app integrates seamlessly with popular cloud services such as Google Drive, Dropbox, OneDrive and many more, making it particularly easy to use.

 ### Step-by-step guide to using Cryptomator